SReiter149/AI_BlendEd_final_project/README.md

 - Integrate a proper reinforcement-learning algorithm.
 - Add a second AI to play against the first.
 - Use GPU acceleration.
+- Create binaries for different OSs so dependencies aren't needed